reductstore/reduct-cli-py/README.md

 The ReductStore CLI is a command line client for [ReductStore](https://www.reduct.store), a time series database for blob data.
 It is written in Python and uses the [ReductStore Client SDK for Python](https://py.reduct.store/).

+**DEPRECATED**:

+We don't maintain this repository anymore, consider to use the Rust version of the CLI: https://github.com/reductstore/reduct-cli

 ## Features

 * Support for ReductStore API v1.8